2017 Renault Zoe first drive review

 The Renault Zoe was already one of the better electric cars on sale, and the vastly increased range only makes it more appealing.
-However, being a purely electric car, it still has limitations, so be completely sure it fits into your life before you decide to buy.

 In fairness, though, Renault is very up front about this, and even takes the trouble to give you some range figures that might help you.
 The French firm says you can expect a range of around 186 miles in summertime, a figure that drops to around 124 miles during the depths of winter.
 Always worth bearing in mind, though, that it’s not just the outside temperature that will limit how car you can go, as driving style and the prevailing driving conditions also have a limiting effect.

 And how long does it take to fill the car up with electricity?
 With the particular car we drove, it’ll take around 15 hours from a conventional three-pin domestic plug socket, or 7.5 hours from the 7kw wallbox charger that Renault installs at your home as part of the deal.
 Take your car to one of those super-duper fast-charging points you find at motorway service stations, and up to 80% of the battery’s capacity can be replenished in just under two hours.
 There is another slightly different version of the Zoe, known as the Q90 rather than the R90, which has a different motor and will fast-charge even more quickly at just over an hour, but it’s more expensive to buy and has a shorter maximum range.